wyounas/wyounas.github.io/_posts/2026-06-06-Thoughts-on-Bluesky-incident.md

 - A memcached dial never fails because no idle connection is available and all modeled ports are already unavailable.
 - System recovers from stress.

 `Service` produces work and sends it to the `URI_Handler` on a channel (channels are used to transfer messages between processes in Spin) and the handler consumes it.
-For the system's state, the number of work items in flight, system load are tracked in variables.
+The number of work items in flight and system load are tracked in variables.
 The model tracks active ports, idle ports, and TIME_WAIT ports separately, and derives total port use from those counters.

 ### How the Service works

 `Service` starts a new batch only after all in-flight work from the previous batch has completed.
 The batch size and work limits are intentionally kept small to avoid state space explosion.
-Since we're trying to reproduce the issues, we don't check whether work in flight is less than the work limit and this helps us reproduce the unbounded concurrency issue.
+Since we're trying to reproduce the issues, we don't check whether work in-flight is less than the work limit and this helps us reproduce the unbounded concurrency issue.

 The `Service` models its work by processing three rounds of requests in a loop.
-In each round, it could three paths:
+In each round, it could use one of three paths:
   - If idle ports are available, it uses an idle port and produces a work item.
   - If there is no idle port but there is an available port, it uses it and produces a work item.
-  - If tehre is neither an idle port, nor any port available, it marks ports as exhausted.
+  - If there is neither an idle port, nor any port available, it marks ports as exhausted.

 Here is a rough code sketch, with mostly pseudocode mixed with some Spin/Promela concepts.
-Please note that :: are option sequences in a do loop in Promela.
+Please note that `::` are option sequences in a do loop in Promela.
 The first statement in option sequence is called a guard.
 An option sequence is executed if its guard is true.
-If more than guard is true at the same time, then one is selcted non-deterministically :
+If more than one guard is true at the same time, then one is selcted non-deterministically:

 ```Promela
 Service(){